pmix/pmix.github.io/standard/index.md

 This list presents a short summary of features added during different iterations of the PMIx standard.
-In recent [revisions of the standard document](#Current PMIx Standard), a full changelog is provided that contains a complete list of changes.
+In recent [revisions of the standard document](#pmix-standard-releases), a full changelog is provided that contains a complete list of changes.

 #### PMIx v1